PDF

 5.1.1 Criminal background checks

-An applicant was enrolled in the engineer-in-training program and was nearing the point where they would be considered suitable for registration as an engineer.
-It was discovered that the applicant had a criminal record but had not divulged this information to the regulator at the time of application, despite a specific question to this effect on the application form.
-The Registration Committee interviewed the applicant to review the matter.
-The application for membership was subsequently denied on the grounds of a lack of good character for the following reasons:
+An applicant was enrolled in the engineer-in-training program.
+It was later discovered that the applicant did not accurately provide the mandatory criminal record information as requested on the application form.
+The Registration Committee of that regulator investigated the matter, conducted an interview with the applicant, and subsequently denied the application for membership based on the grounds of a lack of good character for the following reasons:

 5.1.2 History of bad character